c0m/Hipparu/README.md

 # Where is it hosted?

 Nowhere for now.
 I'll get some hosting for it sorted before the Flash end-of-life.
 The CSUS.edu solution will work just fine until then.
-Incidentally if you know anywhere decent for me to host it, open up an issue.
+Incidentally if you know anywhere decent (and cheap!) for me to host it, open up an issue.

 がんばってください！